-John O’Brien and Herb Lovett refer to Person Centred Planning as “a family of approaches to organising and guiding community change in alliance with people with disabilities and their families and friends.”
+John O’Brien and Herb Lovett say Person-centred planning is, “A family of approaches to organising and guiding community change in alliance with people with disabilities and their families and friends.”

-Influential people who have been passionate in their efforts around person-centred planning and who have provided necessary leadership over many years, include John O’Brien, Connie Lyle O’Brien, Marsha Forest, Susan Burke Harrison, Herb Lovett, Beth Mount, Jack Pearpoint, Michael Smull, Judith Snow, Helen Sanderson, Pete Ritchie, and Jack Yates to name a few.
+They include John O’Brien, Connie Lyle O’Brien, Marsha Forest, Susan Burke Harrison, Herb Lovett, Beth Mount, Jack Pearpoint, Michael Smull, Judith Snow, Helen Sanderson, Pete Ritchie, and Jack Yates.

-The history of Person Centred Planning is not often known or understood.
-Person Centered Planning has been seen as a fairly ‘new’ way of thinking and planning with people however, its beginnings started in the 1970’s across Canada and the US.
-A few people had started some specific planning approaches, which led to increased interest and workshops being designed to teach others.
-In the 1980’s Governments were starting to become interested and asking how it can be made more widely available.
+The history of Person-centred planning isn’t always known or understood.
+Person-centred planning has been seen as a fairly ‘new’ way of thinking and planning, however, it started across Canada and the US in the 1970s.
+A few people had started some specific planning approaches.
+This led to more interest and workshops being developed to teach others.
+In the 1980s, governments became interested and asked how it could be made more widely available.

 The term ‘Person-centred planning’ became common by 1985.
 After this, more planning approaches started, including Personal Futures Planning, 24-hour Planning, Individual Service Design, and Getting to Know You.

 By 1992, the number of planning approaches had grown to include MAPS, Group Action Planning, Families First Planning, New Hats, Essential Lifestyle Planning, PATH, Whole Life Planning and Personal Histories.

 Interest in Person-centred planning has grown a lot in recent years.
 It now shapes policy and practice within the government and service organisations.